-e Percentage of households among those that reported any consumption of forest products over the past two years.

-f Percentage of households among those that reported any cash income from forest products over the past two years.
+- e Percentage of households among those that reported any consumption of forest products over the past two years. - f Percentage of households among those that reported any cash income from forest products over the past two years. - g In the two years prior to the survey.